rgc922/Snake_Game/README.md

 My Snake Game

 This is my version of the classic Snake Game developed with Turtle Module using Pyhton.
-If you own a Nokia years ago, for sure you remember this classic game.
+If you owned a Nokia years ago, for sure you remember this classic game.

 This is part of the Udemy Course 100 Days of Code: The complete Python Pro Bootcamp for 2023.